jonasdk/8-Ways-To-Improve-Your-Grunt-Setup/article/01_title_and_summary.md

 # The Ultimate Gruntfile.js

 Grunt.js has become an essential tool for the developers of BBC News.
-Mark McDonnell and Tom Maslen talk you through how its used everyday to make the BBC News site, and in the process have created for you the...
-ULTIMATE gruntfile.js
+Mark McDonnell and Tom Maslen talk you through how it's used everyday to help make the BBC News responsive site, and in the process have created for you the...
+ULTIMATE Gruntfile!